hana3d/blender2u/README.md

 Collection of Blender Add-ons made by Real2U.

 ## Auto Scale
-Adds a keyboard (ctrl+shift+s) and menu shortcut to scale all selected objects so that the combination of them has a total height or lngth equal to the value inputed by the user.
+Scale all selected objects so that the combination of them has a total height or length equal to the value inputed by the user.
 If box "Use length" is checked it uses only the length for scaling, otherwise it uses only the height.
-Also adds a keyboard (ctrl+shift+s) and menu shortcut to scale objects in the scene according to the information from a inputed csv file.
+Also can scale objects in the scene according to the information from an inputed csv file.

 ## Bake Nodes
 Automatically bakes the nodes of the active material into a image, for every object of the active collection.
-(Diffuse Only)
-(ctrl+shift+n)

 ## Collection Grid
 Organizes all scene collections in a grid according to the inputed number of rows and distance between collections.
 Object Grid option organizes a grid with all the objects in the scene instead of collections.
-(ctrl+shift+g)

 ## GLB Export
-Adds a keyboard (ctrl+shift+g) and menu shortcut to easily export all collections from the scene to glb format.
+Easily export all collections from the scene to glb format.

 ## GLB USDZ Export
 ### Requirements